Analytical cell size distribution: lineage-population bias and parameter inference: Asymptotic behavior for general partitioning kernel

-For any value $\beta_{\infty} \neq 1$, the right hand side of \cref{eq_bias_non_exp} is a decreasing function of $x$, showing that large cells are under-represented in the population statistics as compared to the lineage statistics, similarly to what happens for exponential growth.
+For any value $\beta_{\infty} \neq 1$, the exponential function is decreasing with $x$, showing that large cells are under-represented in the population statistics as compared to the lineage statistics, similarly to what happens for exponential growth.